JoeyStanley/real/data/index.md

 ## Vowels ([tall](/data/vowels_tall.csv) and [wide](/data/vowels_wide.csv))

-Two datasets of acoustic measurements from my own speech.
+Two very small datasets of sample acoustic measurements.
 They contain identical information, but one is "tall" and the other is "wide."
-They're used in my first Tidyverse workshop.
+They're used in my first Tidyverse workshop to illustrate reshaping dataframes.